Anger Management (film)

-Anger Management is a 2003 American buddy comedy film directed by Peter Segal and written by David S. Dorfman.
+Anger Management is a 2003 American comedy film directed by Peter Segal and written by David S. Dorfman.
 Starring Adam Sandler and Jack Nicholson with Marisa Tomei, Luis Guzmán, Woody Harrelson and John Turturro in supporting roles, the film tells the story of a businessman who is sentenced to an anger management program under a renowned therapist with unconventional methods.
-Anger Management was released in theaters in the United States on April 11, 2003, by Columbia Pictures.
-It received mixed reviews from critics and grossed $195 million against a $75 million budget.
+This was the final film role for Lynne Thigpen, who died weeks before its release and is dedicated in her memory.
+Released in theaters in the United States on April 11, 2003, by Columbia Pictures, the film received mixed reviews from critics and grossed $195 million against a $75 million budget.